ManikandaDasKA/Bank-Management-System/README.md

 #### Classes:
 1. BankAccount Class:
-  ##### o	Has methods for depositing, withdrawing, getting balance, and displaying account information.
+•	Has methods for depositing, withdrawing, getting balance, and displaying account information.

-  ##### o	When a deposit or withdrawal happens, the balance is updated.
+•	When a deposit or withdrawal happens, the balance is updated.

 3. SavingsAccount Class:
   ###### o	Inherits from BankAccount.